How to connect to a TV

 - But you probably don't have an HDMI-to-Lightning connector (sometimes these connectors are called "dongles").
 We have tested and prefer a very inexpensive cable that combines both the HDMI cable and the HDMI-to-Lightning connector part.
-As of this writing (July 2020), you can get it here on Amazon for around $17.
-The nice part about this particular cable is that it also allows you to keep your phone plugged in for power too.
-But we have no relationship with the company that makes them (or Amazon for that matter) and certainly many other cables should work too.
+As of this writing we've bought ours on Amazon for around $17.
+Some dongles include a cable for powering your phone at the same time that you're using it.

 Now, connecting is a breeze:

 - Connect your HDMI cable into the TV's HDMI port on one end.

 - Connect the other end of the HDMI cable into the dongle.

 - And then connect the dongle into your phone.

 - Your phone should instantly appear on your TV screen, though if it doesn't try navigating on your phone a little bit (opening an app, or changing screens somehow).
 That should do the trick.

 CONNECTING VIA AIRPLAY